 How long will I wait on the ramp?

-Will the number of cars waiting on the ramps back up on to city streets?
+Will the number of vehicles waiting on the ramps back up on to city streets?

 No. The ramp meters are designed to turn off if the number of cars waiting on the ramp grows to the point where they back up onto city streets.
 The meters will turn back on once the ramp queue is reduced to a reasonable level.